St. Patrick’s Day Games to Strike Gold With Your Students

 Best for: Grades 5 to 9

-Expect fun, speed, and some truly questionable item choices.
-May the fastest (and most creative) student win!
+Expect speed, chaos, and some truly questionable item choices.
+It gets students moving, thinking fast, and genuinely competing.
+May the fastest and most creative student win.

-Helps with: Spelling, lateral logic, quick thinking, and getting your students moving
+Helps with: Spelling, lateral logic, quick thinking, and getting students moving

 Best for: Grades 3 to 7